-Finding an affordable place to rent.
-Caring for my mother and assuring she has housing High cost of housing High rent/lack of affordable housing Unable to move out of my family's home Not affordable to buy or rent.
-If renting, will never afford to buy 2022 is the hardest with low number of homes for sale.
-Cost of living affecting colleagues and friends I was almost evicted from my apartments when the owner wanted to end his HUD contract and demolish the property Housing affordability, rising rents, unable to afford homeownership.
+Caring for my mother and assuring she has housing High cost of housing Unable to move out of my family's home Not affordable to buy or rent.
+If renting, will never afford to buy, 2022 is the hardest with low number of homes for sale.
+I was almost evicted from my apartments when the owner wanted to end his HUD contract and demolish the property Housing affordability, rising rents, unable to afford homeownership.
+Unable to move out of my family's home I was almost evicted from my apartments when the owner